 While this study did not use Pilates movements specifically, other studies have shown that Pilates training can improve strength and posture stability in the trunk.
 Children who are able to participate in Pilates have the potential to improve this kind of stability so that they can sit up more easily, be more stable and balanced, and have greater control over their movements.

 A few studies, such as those described above, have shown that Pilates can help children and adults with cerebral palsy in several specific ways.
 There are also many individual stories that serve as anecdotal evidence.
 Both adults and children with physical limitations have benefited from practicing Pilates.
 Adults describe gaining greater strength, posture, and balance between muscles that were previously weaker or stronger than others.

 Stories also abound of children who used Pilates movements in physical therapy to see marked benefits.
-They are able to walk better and more independently, have greater range of motion in joints, and have greater muscle strength in muscles that were once weak and difficult to control.
+They are able to walk better and more independently, have greater range of motion in joints, and have greater strength in muscles that were once weak and difficult to control.
 The improvements in strength, balance, flexibility, and posture all help reduce pain as well.

 Mental Health and Body Image

 In addition to all the physical benefits that an individual with cerebral palsy may experience from Pilates, there are also emotional and mental benefits.
 For a child who struggles with pain and movement, the improvements that come with exercise can be empowering.
 They give a child, or an adult, a sense of greater control, achievement, and even relaxation with less stress.
 Pilates has also been shown to promote a positive body image in all types of people, those with and without disabilities.

 It is recommended that anyone, with or without disability, try Pilates with the guidance of a trained instructor.
 The movements look simple, and they generally are, but it is easy to do them incorrectly.
 Many of the poses and movements are very precise and it benefits individuals to have an instructor to correct and guide form.
 This is especially true for someone with cerebral palsy.